 The NMRE serves as the Prepaid Inpatient Health Plan (PIHP) to directly contract with the State as a managed care entity for its 21-county region.
-The NMRE receives State funding and contracts for behavioral health and certain substance use disorder services with its provider sponsored Community Mental Health Service Programs (CMHSPs) including: AuSable Valley Community Mental Health, Manistee-Benzie Community Mental Health d.b.a.
-Centra Wellness Network, North Country Community Mental Health, Northeast Michigan Community Mental, and Northern Lakes Community Mental Health.
-As a PIHP, the NMRE will provide, arrange for, or otherwise have the responsibility for the provision of any inpatient psychiatric hospital or institutional services, ensure compliance with the state partial risk contract, ensure adequacy of its provider network and available services, and manage substance use disorder (SUD) funding for Medicaid, block grant, and liquor tax.
+The NMRE receives State funding and contracts for behavioral health and certain substance use disorder services with its provider sponsored Community Mental Health Service Programs (CMHSPs) including: AuSable Valley Community Mental Health Authority d.b.a.
+Wellvance, Manistee-Benzie Community Mental Health d.b.a.
+Centra Wellness Network, North Country Community Mental Health Authority, Northeast Michigan Community Mental Health Authority, and Northern Lakes Community Mental Health Authority.
+As a PIHP, the NMRE provides, arranges for, or otherwise has the responsibility for the provision of any inpatient psychiatric hospital or institutional services, ensures compliance with the state partial risk contract, ensures adequacy of its provider network and available services, and manages substance use disorder (SUD) funding for Medicaid, block grant, and liquor tax.